🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 How to Install a Custom Modpack via FTP

-Part 1: Preparing Your Modpack's Server Files
+Part 1: Preparing Your Modpack's Files

 🚀 Launch Your Unlimited RAM Minecraft Server - Just $9.99/mo!